-Denise Roessler is going into her fifth season as the head coach of the Bryn Athyn College women’s lacrosse program.
-She brings 17 years of Division I and international head coaching experience to the College.
+Denise Roessler is going into her sixth season as the head coach of the Bryn Athyn College women’s lacrosse program in 2019.

 Before coming to Bryn Athyn, Roessler had a 16-year run as the head coach at Division I Saint Joseph’s University.
 During her time on Hawk Hill, Roessler led the Hawks to 89 victories and two Atlantic-10 Tournament appearances.